 Tips

 This is the most important step for getting that dark, flavorful blackened crust.
-Use paper towels and press firmly on all sides of each fillet until there is zero moisture left on the surface.
+Use paper towels and press firmly on each fillet to remove as much moisture as possible.

 Don’t Overcrowd the Basket